-Dynamically repricing products—even by a penny up or down—can make the difference between winning or lose a sale on Amazon Business, experts said last week at the IRCE @ RetailX conference in Chicago.
+Dynamically repricing products—even by a penny up or down—can make the difference between winning or losing a sale on Amazon Business, experts said last week at the IRCE @ RetailX conference in Chicago.

 It can take only “a penny to win or lose a sale,” McRitchie said.
 But figuring when to raise or lower a price, even by just a penny, requires a seller to be on top of several criteria, he added.
 “You need to understand your margins,” and how they’re affected by Amazon’s 15% sales commission, shipping and other costs, he said.